helanabi/terminal-weather/README.md

 ## Examples

 - `weather`
-Print current weather for preconfigured location, otherwise attempt to auto-detect it and prompt user to save it.
+Print current weather for preconfigured location, otherwise attempt
+to auto-detect it and prompt user to save it.

 - `weather today`
 Show weather forecasts for today (this is an alias for `weather --days 0`).

-- `weather --fields visibility,wind_speed --location rabat,ma tomorrow`
+- `weather --days 1,3 --fields rain,clouds --location rabat,MA`
-Show forecasted visibility and wind speed in Rabat (Morocco) tomorrow.
+Show forecasted rain and clouds for three days starting tomorrow
+in Rabat (Morocco).

-- `weather --days 1,3 -f rain,clouds --geocoordinates 33,-6`
+- `weather -f visibility,wind_speed --geocoordinates 33,-6 tomorrow`
-Show forecasted rain and clouds for three days starting tomorrow in the location with geocoordinates: latitude=33 and longitude=-6.
+Show forecasted visibility and wind speed tomorrow in the location with
+geocoordinates: latitude=33 and longitude=-6.

+- `weather --units imperial -f temp -l berkeley forecast`
+Show temperature for the next 5 days in Berkeley, using imperial units
+(e.i. temperature in Fahrenheit).

 ## Configuration